ganges10/Federated_Learning_Algorithm/README.md

       We consider a simple one-shot averaging, where each client solves for the model that minimizes (possibly regularized) loss on their local data, and these models are averaged to produce the final global model.

   **Applying SGD**:

+   - This approach is computationally efficient, but requires very large numbers of rounds of training to produce good models.
+   - To use large-batch synchronous SGD in the federated setting, we select a **C-fraction of clients on each round**, and compute the gradient of the loss over all the data held by these clients.
+Thus, C controls the global batch size, with C = 1 corresponding to full-batch (non-stochastic) gradient descent(FederatedSGD).